freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ### Editor Extensions

 Unity allows full editor customization.
-So what we're doing is adding the managers, panels and toolboxes from Visual Pinball to the editor:
+So we're adding the managers, panels, and toolboxes from Visual Pinball into the Unity editor:

 ![Extended editor](unity-editor.jpg)